RAI-SCC/torch_blue/paper/paper.md

 To represent uncertainty BNNs do not consider their weights as point values, but random variables, i.e., distributions.
 The optimization goal becomes adapting the weight distributions to minimize their distance to the perfect distribution.
 This requires two assumptions.
 For one, the distance between distributions needs to be defined, for which the Kullback-Leibler divergence [@kullback1951information] is typically used.
-Second, optimizing an object as complex as a distribution is a non-trivial task.
+Secondly, optimizing an object as complex as a distribution is a non-trivial task.
 To overcome this, VI utilizes a parametrized distribution and optimizing its parameters.
-Thus, the Kullback-Leibler criterion can be simplified to the ELBO (**E**vidence **L**ower **BO**und) loss
+Thus, the Kullback-Leibler criterion can be simplified to the ELBO (**E**vidence **L**ower **BO**und) loss [@jordan1999introduction]:
-[@jordan1999introduction]:
 $$\mathrm{ELBO} = \mathbb{E}_{W\sim q}[\underbrace{\log p(Y|X, W)}_\mathrm{Data~fitting} - \underbrace{(\log q(W|\lambda) - \log p(W))}_\mathrm{Prior~matching}] \quad ,$$
 where $(X, Y)$ are the training inputs and labels, $W$ are the network weights, $q$ the variational distribution and $\lambda$ its current best fit parameters.

 While interest in uncertainty quantification and BNNs has been growing, support for users with little to no experience in Bayesian statistics is still limited.
 Probabilistic Programming Languages, such as Pyro [@bingham2019pyro] and Stan [@stan2025stan], are very powerful and versatile, allowing the implementation of many approaches beyond VI.
 However, their interfaces are structured around Bayesian concepts - like plate notation - which will be unfamiliar to many primary machine learning users.

 `torch_bayesian` sacrifices this extreme flexibility to allow nearly fully automating VI with reparametrization (Bayes by Backprop) [@blundell15bbb].
-The ability to use multiple independent sampling dimensions is removed, which allows it to fully automate the outermost instance of the new base class `VIModule`, which captures the optional keyword argument `samples` specifying the number of samples.
+The ability to use multiple independent sampling dimensions is removed, which allows to fully automate a single sampling dimensions in the outermost instance of the new base class `VIModule`, which captures the optional keyword argument `samples` specifying the number of samples.
 The log likelihoods typically needed for loss calculation are automatically calculated whenever weights are sampled, aggregated, and returned once again by the outermost `VIModule`.

 # Core design and features